 Summary

-While both the Fair Housing Act and USPAP forbid appraisal bias in valuations, added concerns have led to new initiatives both within the profession and at the state level, including the Interagency Task Force on Property Appraisal and Valuation Equity (PAVE).
-States are also requiring bias training to eliminate the issue of bias and ensure objectivity and fairness in the valuation process.
+While both the Fair Housing Act and USPAP forbid appraisal bias in valuations, added concerns have led to new initiatives within the profession both at the national and state level, including the Interagency Task Force on Property Appraisal and Valuation Equity (PAVE).
+The Appraisal Foundation (TAF) now requires bias training to help ensure objectivity and fairness in the valuation process.

 What is Appraisal Bias?

-Appraisal bias is bias tied to race, ethnicity, or nation of origin that factors into a value given by an appraiser.
+Appraisal bias is bias tied to race, ethnicity, or nation of origin that factors into a property value given by a real estate appraiser.
 It has been suggested that appraisal bias has contributed to the wealth gap in communities of color across the nation.

 It’s important to consider the background of this topic by looking at how the Fair Housing Act of 1968 and the Uniform Standards of Professional Appraisal Practice (USPAP) define bias in the appraisal process.